 How do you treat depression?

 Depression is highly treatable.
 While each person’s specific treatment may vary, generally speaking, depression can be treated with antidepressant medication and psychotherapy.
 Cognitive Behavioral Therapy (CBT) is a type of therapy used to treat depression, anxiety, and PTSD.
-We’ve created a video that might help you understand what exactly CBT is.

 Cognitive Behavioral Therapy works by helping you to change the way you think and helping you to change your behaviors.
 The best results are typically seen after 12-16 weeks of treatment.
 Cognitive Behavioral Therapy is offered at our counseling centers.
 If you are looking for a counseling center that offers treatment for depression, check out our counseling center locations.